top of page

 Look for stools made from:

-Solid wood with organic shapes
+• Solid wood with organic shapes

-Stone or concrete for subtle weight
+• Stone or concrete for subtle weight

-Ceramics with soft curves or texture
+• Ceramics with soft curves or texture

 Ceramic Tray or Vessel

-A ceramic tray or vessel is an easy way to contain everyday items while elevating how they’re displayed.
 Rather than scattering soap, lotion, and accessories across the counter, grouping them creates order and visual calm.

-Art Rated for Humidity
+Art (Best for Humidity)

 Thrifted art works especially well here.
 Smaller-scale pieces, vintage frames, and textured materials often feel more collected than anything overly polished or mass-produced.
 Look for artwork that’s sealed, framed properly, or made from materials that can handle humidity: canvas, ceramics, metal, or coated prints.